 The primary goal of the TNC/SFG effort is to understand the interactions between the various threats facing the CA Dungeness crab fishery, the impact that climate change and future uncertainty will have on the fishery, and how to use this information to improve management.
 To this end, we will use a short-term retrospective simulation to acquire key insights about the performance of various management strategies given recently experienced conditions.
 The simulation will use weekly and monthly binned data to model population dynamics given catch and effort, threats (humpback whale entanglement risk, domoic acid contamination risk), and various management interventions in order to optimize ecological and economic outcomes.
 We will use these insights to guide a forecast simulation that will predict the future performance of the fishery under alternative management strategies and given future uncertainty about climate conditions and associated threats.

-The NOAA NWFSC effort is a targeted approach to reduce entanglement risk to protected species in the West Coast.
+The NOAA NWFSC effort is a targeted approach to understand entanglement risk to protected species on the West Coast and evaluate how alternative management interventions have affected and will affect fisheries and fishing communities.
 Model data will be at a higher spatial and temporal resolution for both fishery dynamics and whale migration (for both humpback and blue whales), meaning the risk assessment will be able to address fine-scale retrospective questions about maintaining a sustainable fishery while minimizing whale entanglements under alternative management scenarios.
-The NOAA effort can also add new coastwide insights by developing an understanding of how management in CA might impact Dungeness fisheries in OR and WA under coordinated and uncoordinated implementation strategies.
+NOAA will also try to design a model that can provide closer to real-time information about risk, and as such will investigate how data resolution affects the efficacy of short-term forecasts and management advice.
+The NOAA effort can also add new coastwide insights by developing an understanding of how management in CA might impact Dungeness fisheries in OR and WA under coordinated and uncoordinated implementation strategies, as well as assessing how coastwide coordination of management interventions may influence whales, fisheries, and fishing communities.

 Ultimately, aligning the messages from these two bodies of work will be highly valuable for informing both fishery and risk management decisions.
+One clear avenue for doing so will include comparison of model results, and consideration of using model ensembles to inform fisheries managers.

 TNC-SFG-NOAA Collaborative Working Group

-To strengthen our collaborative relationships and ensure complementary bodies of work between TNC, SFG, and NOAA, we will hold an in-person meeting in Seattle in the Fall of 2019.
+To strengthen our collaborative relationships and ensure complementary bodies of work between TNC, SFG, and NOAA, we will hold an in-person meeting in TBD in the Fall of 2019.
 The goal will be to present analysis updates, identify and strengthen nodes of synergy, align workstreams under an integrated and common message, and identify opportunities to enhance impact such that the whole is greater than the sum of the parts.
 Potential topics of discussion will include data sharing, model integration (e.g., VMS-based vs. block-based analyses), future presentations in the Ocean Modeling Forum, products and future directions, etc.